octokit/plugin-rest-endpoint-methods.js/docs/repos/createDispatchEvent.md

   <tbody>
     <tr><td>owner</td><td>yes</td><td>

+The account owner of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>repo</td><td>yes</td><td>

+The name of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>event_type</td><td>yes</td><td>

 A custom webhook event name.
+Must be 100 characters or fewer.

 </td></tr>
 <tr><td>client_payload</td><td>no</td><td>